Marvel Cooke: Early life and education

 Marvel Jackson was the first black child to be born in Mankato, Minnesota.
 Her parents were Madison Jackson and Amy Wood Jackson.
 Her father was an Ohio State University law school graduate and the first black member of the South Dakota Bar, but he was unable to find employment as a black lawyer; her mother once lived on a Native American reservation as a cook and cooking teacher.
-Amy Wood Jackson left her position on the reservation in South Dakota due to witnessing too much unfair treatment of the Native Americans there.
-After leaving her cooking job, she became a homemaker and was a mother full-time for Marvel and her three sisters.
+Amy Wood Jackson left her position on the reservation in South Dakota after witnessing the unfair treatment of the Native Americans there, to become a full time homemaker and mother for Marvel and her three sisters.

 Marvel experienced the effects of racial discrimination from a young age.
 She was raised in an upper-class, white neighborhood in Minneapolis, where her family moved in 1907.
 After first purchasing their home, residents held demonstrations on the Jackson's lawn in protest of a black family moving into the area.
 The schools in the area had not yet desegregated, but Marvel's enrollment in her elementary school and high school desegregated both institutions.
 She overheard her favorite teacher use racial slurs when she was in elementary school, and her best childhood friend rejected her when she was seventeen because she was black.

 In 1921, Marvel enrolled at the University of Minnesota.
 Only four other black women were enrolled with her; the entire student body at the time amounted to 20,000.
 She helped to establish an Alpha Kappa Alpha chapter at the university while she attended.

 While enrolled in college, Marvel took a government examination to qualify for a position as a Spanish translator for the War Department.
 Her score qualified her for hire, but her boss gave her a job as a file clerk after lying and telling her the translation department was not yet established.
 Cooke later found out that the department was established with only white women on staff; she contacted Senator Henrik Shipstead, who responded and helped reassign her to the translation department.

 In 1925, Marvel graduated from the University of Minnesota with a degree in English, at the age of 22.